Crime Victim Compensation (CVC) Restitution Process

 CVC will send notification: When an advocate is listed on the application and there is a criminal case, CVC will email the listed advocate once the application has been approved.
 This is an opportunity for the advocate to upload any crime-related bills/receipts they have received from the victim.

 CVC Payment Process: It can take up to 60 days to make a determination, when CVC can start processing payments.
-We will request that restitution be left open so these payments can be included in CVC’s restitution request.
+We may request that restitution be left open so these payments can be included in CVC’s restitution request.
 We always obtain information from providers to confirm services are crime related.

 • If the victim has insurance, CVC pays patient responsibility.